Action Hallucination in Generative Vision-Language-Action Models: Introduction

 \section{Introduction}

 Robot Foundation Models (RFMs) and Large-scale Vision-Language-Action (VLA) models~(e.g.,~\cite{rt-2,openvla,black2024pi_0,nvidia2025gr00tn1openfoundation}) promise a ``GPT moment'' for robotics: given image observations and a natural-language instruction, a single end-to-end policy produces a continuous control trajectory that solves the task.
 Recent generative VLAs such as $\pi_{0.5}$~\cite{intelligence2025pi}, Gr00T N1~\cite{nvidia2025gr00tn1openfoundation}, and MolmoAct~\cite{molmoact} combine transformer encoders with conditional flow/diffusion models that map Gaussian noise into full action trajectories.
 Other contenders like diffusion policies~\cite{chi2023diffusionpolicy,liu2025rdtb} and flow-matching policies~\cite{zhang2024flowpolicy} map Gaussian noise into action chunks that are executed sequentially.
-These models demonstrate impressive semantic generalization, yet substantial prior work~\cite{zhai2025vfp,dai2025safe,yang2025embodiedbench,jia2024towards,dai2025} has shown they also generate actions that are physically invalid, e.g., grasps through objects or plans that cannot be executed.
+These models demonstrate impressive semantic generalization, yet substantial prior work~\cite{zhai2025vfp,dai2025safe,yang2025embodiedbench,jia2024towards,dai2025} has shown they also generate actions that are physically invalid, e.g., grasps through objects or plans that do not result in goal achievement.
 We refer to this phenomenon as \emph{action hallucination}.

 Action hallucinations matter for two reasons.
 First, they are safety- and reliability-critical.
 Unlike hallucinated text, invalid actions are executed in the physical world and can cause damage or hazardous interactions.
 Second, these failures may not be confined to exotic corner cases.
 Even a model that is highly capable \emph{on average} can intermittently produce nonsensical actions, a risk that is amplified when robots are deployed at scale and over long periods of time.